neomad-team/neomad.org/readme.md

 ## Installation

-> You may want to install a full-dockerized version.
-> In which case you don't need Python or any of the following steps and you may
-> go the the dedicated _Full Docker Installation_ section below.
+Choose between a manual installation (best for dev) or a _docker_ installation (easy for testing or deploying).

-### Non-docker server installation
+### Manual installation

-Manual installation of the server is ideal for developement.
+Manual installation of the server is ideal for development.

-The project requires your OS to have the following working:
+Requires:

 - Python3.5 or above
 - [MongoDB](http://mongodb.com/) 3.4 or above,  or [Docker-compose](https://docs.docker.com/compose/)